Aircraft Electrical Diagram

 The electrical system is one of the most reliably you can find in an aircraft, but it deserves a watchful eye from the pilot as most issues have a tendency to announce themselves before they become a real problem.

-Make sure you do reread the aircraft flight manual or POH to be up to speed with your aircraft.
+Make sure you do reread the aircraft flight manual or POH to be up to speed with your aircraft system.
 Some basic tips which apply to most aircraft are given below.

 During startup, large voltage fluctuations occur when the starter motor is cranking the engine, the amount of current flowing can run into hundreds of amps.
 These fluctuations can severely damage the sensitive electronic radio's and EFIS systems.